 - Renewable energy.
 Harvest renewable energy sources to power your home; sell that renewable energy back to your utility company site and build your dream eco-home; minimize your fossil fuel use; and more.

 - Alternative transportation.
-The alternatives here range from wind-powered battery-electric vehicles, to concentrated solar powered, geothermal-powered, tidal powered, wave-powered, to nuclear powered vehicles for different roles across the world.
+The alternatives here range from vehicles with batteries powered by wind, concentrated solar, geothermal, tidal, wave, nuclear, and other sources for different roles across the world.

 - Hyper-efficient appliances.
 Residential technologies – heat pump water heaters, new air conditioners, programmable thermostats, lighting, electronic appliances.